Taxing gains by non-residents on UK immoveable property - Collective investment vehicles

 In the longer-term, we can expect these rules to be tweaked as they bed in and as various issues come to light.
 Finally, we wonder whether the Government may in future introduce a SDLT charge on the acquisition of property rich entities.
 Currently, such acquisitions are charged to stamp duty at 0.5% but SDLT charges could rise to 15% for residential properties.
 While this has not yet been publicly considered, the CGT legislation is now written in a way that could easily be adapted to cover this possibility.

-To receive notifications of new insights articles, sign up here and get in touch if you would like to discuss any of the topics raised above.
+To receive notifications of new insights articles, sign up here.